elastic/apm/specs/agents/metadata.md

  If we match, then the basename is assumed to be a container ID.

 Sometimes the `KUBERNETES_POD_NAME` is set using the [Downward API](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/), so we set the pod name to its value if it exists.
-Otherwise, we set the pod name to the hostname, because by default, Kubernetes will set the hostname to the pod name.
-In a similar manner, you can inform the agent of the node name and namespace, using the environment variables `KUBERNETES_NODE_NAME` and `KUBERNETES_NAMESPACE`.
+In a similar manner, you can inform the agent of the node name, namespace, and pod UID, using the environment variables `KUBERNETES_NODE_NAME`, `KUBERNETES_NAMESPACE`, and `KUBERNETES_POD_UID`.

 With cgroups v2, the `/proc/self/cgroup` contains only `0::/` and does not contain the container ID and we have to parse the `/proc/self/mountinfo` with the following algorithm as a fallback.